 Energy.
 The recommendation for infants are based on new estimates derived from total energy expenditure (TEE) by the doubly labeled water (DLW) method, and energy deposition based on rates of protein and fat gains.
 The recommendations for children are based on an extensive review on energy expenditure, growth and activity patterns of free-living, healthy children and adolescents.
 Estimation of TEE also considered studies using DLW and heart rate method.
-Timed-motion observations and activity patterns and habitual physical activities.
-For adults, the Oxford equation which included BMR data on tropical people was used rather than the Schofield equation used in the 1985 FAO/WHO/UNU Report.
+Timed-motion observations and activity diaries were used to gather information on the activity patterns and habitual physical activities.
+For adults, the Oxford equation which included BMR data on tropical people 10 was used rather than the Schofield equation used in the 1985 FAO/WHO/UNU Report.
+11

 Protein.
-The RNIs for children, pregnant and lactating women were based on the 1985 FAO/WHO/UNU estimates for a reference protein (milk), adjusted for protein quality of Filipino rice-based diets of 70% PDCAAS (Protein Digestibility Adjusted Amino Acid Score).
+The RNIs for children, pregnant and lactating women were based on the 1985 FAO/WHO/UNU 11 estimates for a reference protein (milk), adjusted for protein quality of Filipino rice-based diets of 70% PDCAAS (Protein Digestibility Adjusted Amino Acid Score).
 The RNIs for adults were based on the average requirement derived from a meta-analysis of nitrogen balance studies among adults from several countries, adjusted for 70% PDCAAS.
 These intake levels are very close to estimates obtained from direct studies on Filipinos consuming usual diets.
+12